Skip to main content

 1. Use the Create Finding Wizard

-• In the NIST CSF section, you must complete the following for the primary framework (either CSF 1.1 or 2.0):
+• In the NIST CSF section, the following must be completed for the primary framework (either CSF 1.1 or 2.0):

 • Function